-1. Wearing or possessing any clothing, bandanas, jewelry, symbol, or other sign associated with membership in, or representative of, any gang;

-2. Engaging in any verbal or nonverbal act such as throwing signs, gestures, or handshakes representative of membership in any gang;

-3. Recruiting, soliciting, or encouraging any person through duress or intimidation to become or remain a member of any gang; and/or including expulsion.

-4. Extorting payment from any individual in return for protection from harm from any gang.
+- Wearing or possessing any clothing, bandanas, jewelry, symbol, or other sign associated with membership in, or representative of, any gang; - Engaging in any verbal or nonverbal act such as throwing signs, gestures, or handshakes representative of membership in any gang; - Recruiting, soliciting, or encouraging any person through duress or intimidation to become or remain a member of any gang; and/or - Extorting payment from any individual in return for protection from harm from any gang.

-Students found to be in violation of this policy shall be subject to disciplinary action up to and disciplinary actions as if they had occurred on school grounds.
+Students found to be in violation of this policy shall be subject to disciplinary action up to and including expulsion.
+Students arrested for gang related activities occurring off school grounds shall be subject to the same disciplinary actions as if they had occurred on school grounds.